 What are you doing April 2nd?
 I’ll be making my 2nd guest appearance on Mornings With Mayesh and you’re invited to join us for a LIVE chat at 10am Eastern time/7am Pacific on Tuesday, April 2nd!
 I’ll be answering more of your pricing questions and you can CLICK HERE to submit a question for the live broadcast.

-Last April I was honored to be invited as a special guest by the wonderful host, Yvonne, and you can listen to a replay of our chat from April 2018 here.
+I was honored to be invited as a special guest by the wonderful host, Yvonne, and you can watch a replay of our chat from April 2018 here.
 (About 43 minutes into the broadcast you’ll hear me join in for Part 2 of livestream.)

 Here are a few show notes from the Mayesh website: